A Virginia Killing: A Case Against the Death Penalty

 - Death by the state is not painless.
 Lethal injection is the most common method used today, but it boasts a rate of “botched” executions of over 7%.
 Since 2014, access to the cocktail of drugs used for killing has become increasingly complicated as suppliers (including Pfizer) block their products from being sold for executions.
 Suffering has only worsened, including one man in Arizona gasping to death 640 times over one hour and 40 minutes before finally succumbing.

-Regardless of the reason you chose to embrace, it seems clear that the US should join every other “Western nation” in appreciating that putting others to death degrades our own humanity.
+Regardless of the reason you choose to embrace, it seems clear that the US should join every other “Western nation” in appreciating that putting others to death degrades our own humanity.